Shyama Ananda

-Shayama Ananda (Sinhala:ශ්යාමා ආනන්ද), popularly known as Shayama Ananda, is an actress in Sri Lankan Sinhala cinema.
+Shayama Ananda (Sinhala:ශ්යාමා ආනන්දන්), popularly known as Shayama Ananda, is a former actress in Sri Lankan Sinhala cinema.

 Personal life

-Shayama was born on 24 December in Colombo as the elder daughter.
+Shayama was born on 24 December 1959 in Colombo as the elder daughter.
 Her father M. S. Ananda was a renowned cinematographer, director and producer.
 Her mother Violet Ananda was also a film producer.
 She started her education at the Buddhist Ladies' College Colombo and joined St Bridget's Convent, Colombo and finished her higher studies at Visakha Vidyalaya.
 Her father died on 26 June 2016 at the age of 83.
 Shayama has one younger sister.